- Damon Runyon Physician-Scientist Training Award - NEW

 B. Applicant’s Research Proposal

-The research proposal, including references, figures, tables and legends, is limited to five pages of single spaced, 12-point type and should outline concisely (1) the aim(s) of the proposed research project(s), (2) the significance of the research goals, (3) the plan of research proposed and the experimental designs, strategies and methods to be used in the conduct of the research.
+The research proposal, including figures, tables and legends, is limited to five pages of single spaced, 12-point type and should outline concisely (1) the aim(s) of the proposed research project(s), (2) the significance of the research goals, (3) the plan of research proposed and the experimental designs, strategies and methods to be used in the conduct of the research.
 Where applicable include, (4) biostatistical methods used for design and analysis.
-If any part of the research proposal falls outside of your or your mentor's research expertise, (5) please explain and identify the expert consultant who will guide you.
-The following items should be included in the appendix: Institutional Review Board (IRB) approvals (do not include protocols), if applicable a biohazard/safety statement and if applicable up to three collaboration letters (NOT REFERENCE LETTERS).
+If any part of the research proposal falls outside of your or your mentor’s research expertise, (5) please explain and identify the expert consultant who will guide you.
+A list of references is not included in the 5-page limit.

-12. Human Subjects, Radiation Safety and Environmental Health Issues Statement
+14. Human Subjects, Radiation Safety, Environmental Health Issues Statement, and IRB Approval

 Fill in form provided.
 (Not to exceed one page—no attachments.)

-Up to three reprints from the applicant.
+Up to three publications from the applicant.
 (No hard copies.
-PDF format on the required CD/DVD only.)
+PDF format on the required USB only.)

 Letters of Recommendation